aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-texture-patterns/add-texture-tiling-pattern/_index.md

 // Create new PS Document with the page opened PsDocument document = new PsDocument(outPsStream, options, false);
 ```

-### Step 2: Set Up Graphics Environment
-Translate the origin to a convenient location and load the bitmap that will serve as the texture tile.

 ```java
 document.writeGraphicsSave();
 document.translate(200, 100);
 // Create a BufferedImage object from image file BufferedImage image = ImageIO.read(new File(dataDir + "TestTexture.bmp"));
 ```

-### Step 3: Create Texture Brush
-Define a `TexturePaint` that repeats the bitmap across the shape’s area.
-Adjust the rectangle size if you want the tile to appear larger or smaller.

 ```java
 // Create image area doubled in width Rectangle2D.Float imageArea = new Rectangle2D.Float(0, 0, image.getWidth() * 2, image.getHeight());
 // Create texture brush from the image
 TexturePaint paint = new TexturePaint(image, imageArea);
 ```

-### Step 4: Draw and Fill Shapes
-Create a rectangle and **fill rectangle with texture** using the brush.
-Then outline the shape to make the result visually distinct.

 ```java
 // Create rectangle
 Rectangle2D.Float shape = new Rectangle2D.Float(0, 0, 200, 100);